-Ryan Evans is an organizational consultant and community artist.
-He specializes in consulting projects that focus on the arts, culture, and community development, with particular expertise in qualitative and participatory methods.
+Ryan Evans is a researcher and community artist.
+He specializes in consulting projects that focus on the arts, culture and disability, with deep experience in qualitative and participatory methods.
 He has a master’s degree in applied anthropology and community arts from the University of London – Goldsmiths College and bachelor’s degree in sociology/anthropology and theatre from St. Olaf College.
-He has completed additional graduate level coursework in organizational planning, participatory research, and nonprofit financial management.
+He has completed additional graduate-level coursework in strategic planning, participatory research and nonprofit financial management.

-When not consulting with organizations or facilitating community art projects, Ryan spends his time playing board games, biking throughout the Twin Cities, and pursuing his personal sound art practice.
+When not consulting with organizations or facilitating participatory art projects, Ryan spends his time with his partner Sarah and their tuxedo cat Mei and greyhound Rosie.
+He is an avid biker (in the warmer months) and often performs as Aros E-V, his personal sound art practice.